huwwpnotes/huwwpnotes.github.io/pages/system.md

 `ERROR 1130 (HY000): Host '192.168.0.101' is not allowed to connect to this MySQL server`

+If you can access it from the web you can usually use it to outfile a shell to a public web path.

 **cat /etc/my.cnf**: config file path

 A file in the web root often has the creds for the database.

-If database is running as root user we can use this to priv esc.
+If we have local access and the database is running as root user we can use this to priv esc.
 I used it against 5.14~

 ```
 https://www.exploit-db.com/exploits/1518/